Oneplus/learn2compose/README.md

 ```

 ### Run
-You can run the SST experiments with:
+You can run the YELP experiments with:
 ```
 ./bin/learn2compose_sst --dynet-mem 1024 \
     --dynet-seed 1234 \